forkkit/supertokens-node-mysql-ref-jwt/docs/try-it-out/exampele.md

 We have created a live demo to show how SuperTokens helps prevent session theft and how it behaves in the event of an attack.
 You can interact with the demo on <a href="https://github.com/supertokens/auth-demo" target="_blank" class="highlighted-link">http://demo.supertokens.io</a>

 <div class="specialNote">
-You will need Mozilla Firefox to interact with the live demo, because only Firefox allows you to view all cookies regardless of your current URL path.
+This demo only works on Mozilla Firefox.
 </div>
 <br/>

-The demo is split into 2 phases, one where you are an innocent victim and another where you are a malicious attacker.
+The demo is split into 2 phases, one where you are a victim and another where you are an attacker.

 As an innocent victim: